11.00 Behavior Violating University Standards and Appropriate Sanctions

-B. Misuse of university computer systems or access to those systems as articulated by the university’s Computing Policies (including improper downloading of material, see here).
+- Misuse of university computer systems or access to those systems as articulated by the university’s Computing Policies (including improper downloading of material, see F.1)

 Fabrication: Submitting material for lab assignments, class projects or other assignments which is wholly or partially falsified, invented or otherwise does not represent work accomplished or undertaken by the student.

-Any act which gains or is intended to gain an unfair academic advantage may be considered an act of academic dishonesty.
+Any act that gains or is intended to gain an unfair academic advantage may be considered an act of academic dishonesty.

-Conducting oneself in a manner that endangers the health or safety of oneself, other members or visitors within the university community or at university sponsored or related events.
+- Conducting oneself in a manner that endangers the health or safety of other members or visitors within the university community or at university sponsored or related events.